goncalo-oliveira/channels/README.buffers.md

 ### Writable Views

-`WritableByteBuffer.At( offset )` creates a **windowed writable view** starting at the specified offset.
+`WritableByteBuffer.CreateView( offset )` creates a **windowed writable view** starting at the specified offset.
 They allow writing to a specific portion of the buffer without affecting the main write cursor.

 The returned view: